- The snippets are under the CC-BY-SA license.

 ||

-Assign to variable s a string literal consisting in several lines of text, including newlines.
+Assign to variable s a string literal consisting of several lines of text, including newlines.

 |